robertkiel/hotstuff/README.md

+This is an experimental fork of the original hotstuff repo to implement epoch changes and changes to the consensus committees.

+See [CHANGES.md](CHANGES.md) for the implemented changes.

+---

 > **Note to readers:** This codebase is useful to get started with BFT consensus and as baseline when designing your own protocols.
 If you are looking for state-of-the-art BFT protocols, I recommend [Tusk](https://github.com/asonnino/narwhal) (asynchronous) and [Bullshark](https://github.com/asonnino/narwhal/tree/bullshark) (partially-synchronous) that provide superior performance, robustness, and scalability.

 # HotStuff